tomas-fryza/avr-course/labs/07-i2c/README.md

 > | 4 | Data frame with integer part of temperature read from Slave |
 > | 5 | Data frame with decimal part of temperature read from Slave |

+<a name="part2"></a>

+## Part 2: Synchronize repositories and create a new project

+1. In your working directory, use **Source Control (Ctrl+Shift+G)** in Visual Studio Code or Git Bash (on Windows) or Terminal (on Linux) to update the local repository.

+   > **Help:** Useful bash and git commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `pwd` - Print the name of the current working directory. `git status` - Get state of working directory and staging area. `git pull` - Update local repository and working folder.

+2. In Visual Studio Code create a new PlatformIO project `lab7-i2c` for `Arduino Uno` board and change project location to your local repository folder `Documents/digital-electronics-2`.

+3. IMPORTANT: Rename `LAB7-I2C > src > main.cpp` file to `main.c`, ie change the extension to `.c`.

 <a name="part3"></a>

 ## Part 3: I2C scanner